djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 git pull
 ```

-You can also update the submodules, run
+You can also update only the submodules, run
 ```
 git submodule update --init --recursive
 ```